-Benefits Description You pay Hospice care If you precertify your Hospice care , we pay up to a lifetime maximum of \$7,500.
-For precertified care: Nothing up to the Plan allowance until benefits stop at \$7,500 and all Note: This benefit does not apply to services covered under any other provisions of the Plan. charges after \$7,500 Note: We define Hospice Care Program as a coordinated program of home or inpatient pain control and supportive care for a terminally ill patient and the patient's family.
+Benefits Description You pay Hospice care (cont.)
+Note: We define Hospice Care Program as a coordinated program of home or inpatient pain control and supportive care for a terminally ill patient and the patient's family.
 Care must be provided by a medically supervised team under the direction of an independent hospice administration that we approve.
-If you do not precertify your Hospice care , we pay up to a lifetime maximum of \$4,500.
+For preauthorized care: Nothing up to the Plan allowance until benefits stop at \$7,500 and all charges after \$7,500 If you do not preauthorize your Hospice care , we pay up to a lifetime maximum of \$4,500.
 The note and definition above apply.
-For non-precertified care: Nothing up to the Plan allowance until benefits stop at \$4,500 and all charges after \$4,500 Ambulance Professional ambulance service to or from the hospital PPO: 10% of the Plan allowance Note: This benefit includes air ambulance service when medically necessary to transport you to the nearest facility equipped to handle your medical condition.
-Non-PPO: 10% of the Plan allowance and any difference between our allowance and the billed amount Note: See Section 5(d) for ambulance services as a result of an accident.
-Providers outside the 50 United States: 10% of the Plan allowance Not covered: All charges Ambulance transport for you or your family's convenience
+For non-preauthorized care: Nothing up to the Plan allowance until benefits stop at \$4,500 and all charges after \$4,500 Ambulance Professional ambulance service when medically necessary PPO: 10% of the Plan allowance Note: This benefit includes air ambulance service when medically necessary to transport you to the nearest facility equipped to handle your medical condition.
+Non-PPO: 10% of the Plan allowance and any difference between our allowance and the billed amount Providers outside the 50 United States: 10% of the Plan allowance Not covered: All charges • Ambulance transport for you or your family's convenience